typst/packages/packages/example-0.1.0/lib.typ

+// A package can contain includable markup just like other files.
 This is an *example!*

+// Paths are package local and absolute paths refer to the package root.
-#import "util/math.typ": add, sub, mul, div
+#import "/util/math.typ": add, sub, mul, div